Verizon-owned Visible continues to offer one of the best wireless service deals in 2023, but it’s not for everyone.

 If you live in an area where Verizon offers strong coverage, Visible is likely a solid option to consider.

-The company told MichaelSaves.com the new Visible plans offer a better network experience, including domestic roaming and improved latency with many new access points from Verizon’s network.
+Visible told MichaelSaves.com that its new plans offer a better network experience, including domestic roaming and improved latency with many new access points from Verizon’s network.

 Visible’s coverage map is updated as 5G access expands.
 You can now see the different coverage for the base Visible plan and the premium Visible+ plan.